killerkalamari/mpfs/README.md

 ## Rationale

-The MicroPython 1.9.4 implementation for Casio calculators does not currently provide a working open() call nor an os module.
-The `mpfs` module works around those limitations by mounting a transparently-compressed read-only file system that is accessible to user scripts and provides the most useful methods of the file object and equivalents of several functions in os and os.path.
+The MicroPython 1.9.4 implementation for Casio calculators does not currently provide a working open() call nor os module.
+The `mpfs` module works around those limitations by mounting a transparently-compressed read-only file system that is accessible to user scripts.
+It provides the most useful methods of the file object and equivalents for several functions in os and os.path.

 ## Installation